'Menopause The Musical' comes to Venice

-VENICE — The international hit show “Menopause The Musical” opens at Venice Theatre Friday, Jan.
-10, and will run on the MainStage through Sunday, Feb.
+The international hit show “Menopause The Musical” opens at Venice Theatre Friday and will run on the MainStage through Sunday, Feb.
 2.

 “Menopause The Musical” introduces us to four women at a lingerie sale who have nothing in common but a black lace bra, memory loss, hot flashes, night sweats, not enough sex, too much sex and more.